OysteinBruin/AutoReleaseTool/README.md

 8. Copy the new release files to the defines release location Details here: [Squirrel Step 5.
 Updating](https://github.com/Squirrel/Squirrel.Windows/blob/develop/docs/getting-started/5-updating.md)

-AutoReleaseTool takes care of all of the above steps and uses Squirrel.exe internally.
+With AutoReleaseTool configured in a CI/CD pipeline, all of the above steps is automated.

 With AutoReleaseTool used in a complete CI/CD pipeline configuration, all it takes to create a new release for your desktop application and deploy it to its users is as simple as: